-The City of Edmonton manages pests such as weeds, tree pests, plant diseases, stinging/biting insects, rodents, and water-borne diseases using a variety of programs.
+The City of Edmonton manages pests such as weeds, tree pests, plant diseases, stinging/biting insects, pest animals, and water-borne diseases using a variety of programs.

 Improving soil quality and manual weed control (hand pulling and digging) are the first choice in managing weeds.
 Herbicides are used when these other methods are not reliable or feasible enough to meet provincial requirements and parkland standards.

 Mosquito control focuses on monitoring and treating mosquitoes in the larval stage in standing water bodies.

 Techniques and Standards

 Evaluations of new systems, techniques, products, and biological controls help to steer the continual improvement of Integrated Pest Management (IPM) programs and reduce conventional pesticide use.
 In situations where pesticide use is deemed necessary, treatments are applied by certified pesticide applicators who follow federal and provincial legislation.
 Beyond these legislations, the pesticide applicators also follow the best practices outlined in the City’s IPM policy.
 Only products approved by Health Canada are used.

 The City’s IPM approach has led to major reductions in pesticide use and the majority of Edmonton’s parkland is free of pesticide exposure.
 Of that parkland, less than 10% of the managed turf area receives herbicide treatments per year.
 Since 2004, 45 parkland sites have been maintained without the use of herbicides.
 These herbicide-free sites were designated by City council in association with the development of the IPM policy.